North Carolina State Legislative Building: Location

-The Legislative building is located in Raleigh, across from the North Carolina Museum of Natural Sciences and Bicentennial Mall and one block north of the state Capitol.
+The Legislative Building is located in Raleigh, across from the North Carolina Museum of Natural Sciences and Bicentennial Mall and one block north of the state Capitol.

-Design and Construction
+Design and construction

 In 1959 a commission was formed to guide the construction of a new legislative building to replace the North Carolina State Capitol as the home of the legislature since 1840.
 Architect Edward Durrell Stone was selected to design the building in partnership with North Carolina firm Holloway & Reeves.
 The building opened in February 1963.

 The building and furnishings cost $5.5 million, or $1.24 for each citizen of North Carolina.
 Construction required 10500 cuyd of concrete, 145,000 masonry blocks, and 192,000 sqft of terrazzo.

-Architectural Details
+Architectural details

 The building contains separate chambers for the North Carolina House of Representatives and North Carolina Senate.
-Architectural details include a 22 ft, red-carpeted stair that leads from the front entrance to the third floor galleries for the House and Senate, roof gardens and garden courts at the four interior corners.
+Architectural details include a 22 ft, red-carpeted stairway that leads from the front entrance to the third floor galleries for the House and Senate, roof gardens and garden courts at the four interior corners.
 Each pair of brass doors that leads to the House and Senate chambers weighs 1700 lb.
 A 12 ft in the rotunda weighs 750 lb.
-Brass chandeliers in the chambers and the main stair are 8 ft and weigh 625 lb each.
+Brass chandeliers in the chambers and the main stairway are 8 ft and weigh 625 lb each.
 The building entrance features a 28 ft diameter terrazzo mosaic of the Great Seal of the State of North Carolina.

-The building is open to the public Monday through Friday.
-It’s recently been closed to the public on the weekends due to ongoing maintenance.
+The building is open to the public Monday through Friday but has recently been closed to the public on the weekends due to ongoing maintenance.